-- learn to read easily, fluently and with good understanding - develop the habit of reading widely and often, for both pleasure and information - acquire a wider vocabulary through reading - develop inference skills and critical thinking through reading - improve understanding of grammar and knowledge of linguistic conventions through reading - appreciate our rich and varied literary heritage

-Students should:

-- read/be exposed to a range of literature and non-fiction, such as essays, reviews and journalism - have the opportunity to read: - ✓ Shakespeare - ✓ writing from the 19th, 20th and 21st centuries - √ a range of poetry since 1789 - be taught to make comparisons between texts in terms of content, context, theme and style - learn to summarise and synthesise information from different types of text - be taught to recognize the impact of a text's social and historical context on its interpretation - practise identifying and interpreting themes, ideas and information - explore aspects of plot, characterisation, events and settings, the relationships between them and their effects - learn to find evidence within a text to support a point of view, including justifying inferences with evidence - practise distinguishing between statements that are supported by evidence and those that are not, identifying bias and misuse of evidence - learn how to analyse a writer's choice of vocabulary, form, grammatical and structural features, and evaluate the effect/ impact of writer's choices - make critical comparisons, referring to the contexts, themes, characterisation, style and literary quality of texts, and drawing on knowledge and skills from their wider experience - be aware of multiple interpretations of textual information
+As an alternative Provision, we offer a Fractional Placement and as such, students study core skills to complement a given examination syllabus (Functional Skills Level 1 and 2 or GCSE English Language and English Literature, dependent on their Home School exam requirement), students are given opportunities across the key curriculum areas to: Reading learn to read easily, fluently and with good understanding develop the habit of reading widely and often, for both pleasure and information . acquire a wider vocabulary through reading . develop inference skills and critical thinking through reading . improve understanding of grammar and knowledge of linguistic conventions through reading . appreciate our rich and varied literary heritage .
+Taught content: Knowledge/Skills Students should: read/be exposed to a range of literature and non-fiction, such as essays, reviews and journalism ٠ have the opportunity to read: ✓ At least one play by Shakespeare writing from the 19th, 20th and 21st centuries \checkmark a range of poetry since 1789, including some Romantic poetry \checkmark be taught to make comparisons between texts in terms of content, context, theme and style learn to summarise and synthesise information from different types of text be taught to recognize the impact of a text's social and historical context on its interpretation . practise identifying and interpreting themes, ideas and information . explore aspects of plot, characterisation, events and settings, the relationships between them and their effects . learn to find evidence within a text to support a point of view, including justifying inferences with evidence . practise distinguishing between statements that are supported by evidence and those that are not, identifying bias and misuse of evidence . learn how to analyse a writer's choice of vocabulary, form, grammatical and structural features, and evaluate the effect/ impact of writer's . choices make critical comparisons, referring to the contexts, themes, characterisation, style and literary quality of texts, and drawing on knowledge . and skills from their wider experience

-To work towards the Assessment Objectives of the JCQ Exam Boards, students are given opportunities across the key curriculum areas to:

-Writing

-- learn to write clearly and coherently - spell and use grammar and punctuation accurately - adapt vocabulary and style for a range of contexts, purposes and audiences

-Students should:
+• be aware of multiple interpretations of textual information

-- adapt their writing for a wide range of purposes and audiences: to describe, narrate, explain, instruct, give and respond to information, and argue - select and organize ideas, facts and key points, and citing evidence, details and quotation effectively and pertinently for support and emphasis - use vocabulary, grammar, form, and structural and organisational features, including rhetorical devices, to suit audience, purpose and context - use Standard English where appropriate
+As (F s an Alternative Provision, we offer a Fractional Placement and as such, students study core skills to complement a given examination syllabus unctional sills level 1 and 2 or GCSE English Language and English Literature, dependent on their Home School exam requirement), students a giv ven opportunities across the key curriculum areas to: W riting • learn to write clearly and coherently • spell and use grammar and punctuation accurately • adapt vocabulary and style for a range of contexts, purposes and audiences St udents should: • adapt their writing for a wide range of purposes and audiences: to describe, narrate, explain, instruct, give and respond to information, and argue • select and organize ideas, facts and key points, and citing evidence, details and quotation effectively and pertinently for support and emphasis • use vocabulary, grammar, form, and structural and organisational features, including rhetorical devices, to suit audience, purpose and context • use Standard English where appropriate Sp peaking & Listening • understand and use the conventions of presentation, debate and discussion so they can become competent speakers and listeners St udents should: • make formal presentations • participate in debate • use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas listen and respond appropriately in all contexts above

-Speaking & Listening